NebulaSS13/Nebula/maps/away/README.md

 ### Include your .dm file in any main map file, and away sites testing

-That's `maps/away_sites_testing/away_sites_testing.dm`, and probably `maps/torch/torch.dm`.
-It goes in the testing one to make sure Travis runs it through unit testing, and it goes in the Torch one to make it available while we play Torch.
-If we have since changed map, yell at someone to update this doc.
+That's `maps/away_sites_testing/away_sites_testing.dm` plus your main map definition.
+It goes in the testing one to make sure Travis runs it through unit testing, and it goes in the primary map to make it available during real play.

 ### Don't include it, or the .dmms, in the .dme